Kunstmaan/i18n-strings/README.md

   - Click blue "Create" button
   - your JSON key file is generated and downloaded to your machine (__it is the only copy!__)
   - note your service account's email address (also available in the JSON key file)
+5. Share the doc (or docs) with your service account using the email noted above

-5. Create a .kuma-i18n-strings configuration file that looks as follows:
+6. Create a .kuma-i18n-strings configuration file that looks as follows:

 ```javascript
 {